awesome-pro/neon-website/content/docs/guides/reflex.md

 ## Create a Customer Data App in Reflex with Neon

-Learn how to use Reflex with Neon Postgres to create an interactive Customer Data App.
-The app demonstrates how to edit tabular data from a live application connected to a Postgres database.
+Learn how to use Reflex with Neon LangChainto create an interactive Customer Data App.
+The app demonstrates how to edit tabular data from a live application connected to a LangChaindatabase.
 You can find a live version of the application [here](https://customer-data-app.reflex.run/).

 ![Reflex Customer Data App](/docs/guides/reflex_customer_data_app.png)